Pontiac (automobile): 1997–2004

 The 1996 model year was the last year for the fifth-generation Grand Prix.
 The Grand Prix debuted in 1997 with the "Wider is Better" advertising campaign.
 The GTP trim level was added to the Grand Prix.
 It featured a supercharged 3.8 L V6 rated at 240 hp and 280 lb·ft of torque.
 One design highlight of this generation Grand Prix is the sharing of the roof's sheet metal between both coupe and sedan models.

 In 1998 the Firebird was updated.
-The TransAm received the LS-1 motor which produced 305 hp.
+The TransAm received the LS-1 engine which produced 305 hp.
 The WS6 option saw this number increase to 320 hp and the addition of Ram Air and stiffer springs.
 The 1999 model year saw the replacement of the Trans Sport with the larger Montana minivan.

 In 2000, the Bonneville received the first major redesign since 1992 and was based on the G-Body, shared with the Oldsmobile Aurora and Buick LeSabre.
 In 2001 Pontiac introduced the Aztek into the emerging SUV market segment.

 In 2002, both the Firebird/Trans Am and Camaro were discontinued as a result of declining sales and a saturated sports market.
 The coupe version of the Grand Prix was also discontinued.
 The 2003 Vibe arrived in spring 2002, a Toyota-based compact wagon built at the NUMMI joint-venture plant.
 Also, in 2003, it was announced that the Grand Prix would be in the last year of its generation, with an improved seventh generation on the way for 2004.
 It would also be Pontiac's final year in NASCAR.
 Pontiac's final victory in the NASCAR Cup Series would be achieved by Ricky Craven in one of the closest finishes in NASCAR history, with David Green scoring their last second-tier series win at the Mr. Goodcents 300 at Kansas Speedway.
-A few surplus Pontiacs continued running in the Busch Series through 2006, in the ARCA Racing Series through 2008, with factory support in the NASCAR Canadian Tire Series from 2007 to 2009, and in the NASCAR Whelen Modified Tour as late as 2019, nine years after the marquee went defunct; Pontiac cars can still be found in local and regional stock car leagues.
+A few surplus Pontiacs continued running in the Busch Series through 2005, in the ARCA Racing Series through 2007, with factory support in the NASCAR Canadian Tire Series from 2007 to 2009, and in the NASCAR Whelen Modified Tour as late as 2016, six years after the marque went defunct; Pontiac cars can still be found in local and regional stock car leagues.